 Majority World(s)

 We centre voices, experiences, and knowledge systems in/from the Majority World to look at algorithmic lives within its lived and situated contexts.
-We use ‘world(s)’ to draw attention to the social lives inherently embedded in/around AI systems.
+We use ‘world(s)’ to draw attention to the multiple lives inherently implicated in/around AI systems.

 Collective Interpretation

-Reading together in an act of collective interpretation.
-CLAIM holds space for an open, empathetic, and respectful dialogue about “AI” interventions across disciplines and geographies.
+Learning together in an act of collective interpretation.
+CLAIM holds space for an open, empathetic, and respectful dialogue including reading groups about AI interventions across disciplines and geographies.
 We focus on a low-entry barrier conversation for everyone.

 Data Colonialism